 Recent research has been produced showing the harmful effects of environmental toxins.
 Chemicals that have been linked to poor health include phthalates, parabens, triclosan, laureth sulphate and BPA.
 These chemicals are worryingly added to a lot of products we use on a day to day basis!
 (Sholl, 2011)

 It can be hard to imagine that cleaning products can have an effect on our bodies.
-But, it is believed that toxins in our environment can be absorbed into our bodies just as much as chemicals from food.
+But, it is believed that chemicals in our environment can be absorbed into our bodies just as much as chemicals from food.

-Unfortunately, lots of cleaning products have toxins in them that are suggested to be bad for our health.
+Unfortunately, lots of cleaning products have chemicals in them that are suggested to be bad for our health.
 The reason companies are using these is because they are cheap and easy to mass produce.

 However, it can actually be cheaper to use natural alternatives!